panda4us/Encode-Academy/README.md

-# Encode-Club
+# Encode-Academy
-Track of the progress for the Solidity development program
+There are two main folders dedicated to the ongoing excercises and the final project